qctipconf/qctipconf.github.io/registration.md

 Use this code: **QCTIP44815**

-Please note that the **booking link will expire on Monday 23rd February** and therefore bookings must be made before this date.
+Please note that the **booking link will expire on Monday 23rd February at 9am** and therefore bookings must be made before this date.

 ## Recommended Hotels